raykrishardi/kubernetes-the-hard-way/docs/16-e2e-tests.md

 kubetest --provider=skeleton --test --test_args=”--ginkgo.focus=\[Conformance\]” --extract ${K8S_VERSION} | tee test.out

 ```

+> --provider=skeleton refers that it's local cluster setup instead of hosted in cloud environment (e.g. AWS). **The above command just focuses on conformance ONLY (NOT ALL TEST cases)**

 This could take about 1.5 to 2 hours.
 The number of tests run and passed will be displayed at the end.